LichiMan/EZLookdevTools/README.md

 # LookdevTools
 A tool set for maya, katana, renderman, and nuke for surfacing and look development.
 It aims to be the missing glue between maya (uv prepping and organizing), mari/painter, and maya/katana rendering.
 Covering most of the repeatitive tasks, letting you focus on the surfacing.
+Based on my own tool box used for lookdev.

 The rendering tools are based on Pixar Renderman.